zeucapua/thethinks/src/content/tutorial/sveltekit-twitter-clone.md

 npm install prisma --save-dev
 ```

-## Project Configuration
+## Project Configuration <a name="Configuration"></a>

 After installing our packages, we're going to do some housekeeping before able to actually use them.

 ### TailwindCSS and DaisyUI

-> This is completely optional and you can use plain CSS or other CSS-in-JS solutions
+> This is completely optional.
+You can use plain CSS or other CSS-in-JS solutions
 (like Bootstrap, Twind, UnoCSS, PicoCSS, etc.) instead.

 Inside our project folder, find the `tailwind.config.js` and change the `content` and `plugins` lines to the following: